About the Short Breaks Fund

 The Creative Breaks programme provides 12-month grants to third sector organisations to develop and deliver short breaks projects and services for carers of adults (aged 21 years and over), young carers (caring for children or adults), and those that they care for.

-This programme opens for applications in April each year.
+This programme opens for applications in Spring each year

 Creative Breaks